SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-3-Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 ### Masking and annotating repetitive elements with Repeatmodeler and RepeatMasker

 Repeatmodeler is a repeat-identifying software that can provide a list of repeat family sequences to mask repeats in a genome with RepeatMasker.
 Repeatmasker is a program that screens DNA sequences for interspersed repeats and low complexity DNA sequences. the output of the program is a detailed annotation of the repeats that are present in the query sequence as well as a modified version of the query sequence in which all the annotated repeats have been masked.

 Things to consider with Repeatmodeler software is that it can take a long time with large genomes (>1Gb==>96hrs on a 16 cpu node).
 You also need to set the correct parameters in repeatmodeler so that you get repeats that are not only grouped by family, but are also annotated.

 Repeatmodeler http://www.repeatmasker.org/RepeatModeler/
 RepeatMasker http://www.repeatmasker.org/RMDownload.html

 The first step to run Repeatmodeler is that you need to build a Database.
-The Build Database step is quick (several seconds at most).
+The Build Database step is quick (several seconds at most). you can ither use and interactive node or a job file.

 #### Job file: repeatmodeler_database.job
 - Queue: medium